 Your answer should provide enough background for the assessor to understand the kind of team you led and the outcome you desired, an explanation of what you did that clearly highlights the leadership qualities you demonstrated and, finally, your achievement – a statement that shows you gained the outcome you intended in the first place.

 Question three: In no more than 500 words we are keen to hear more about you.
-This should include your extracurricular activities, positions of responsibility and an achievement that you are most proud of
+This should include your extracurricular activities, positions of responsibility and an achievement of importance that you are most proud of

 In this question, HSBC is really interested in getting to know more about what makes you tick.
 Think about it as a 500-word introduction to yourself.
 What do you want to emphasise?
 Do you share a particular value with the bank?
 Are you interested in a particular cause?
 Deciding a value, attribute or skill that you’d really like the organisation to know about and choosing examples of activities, positions and achievements to suit this should produce a strong response.

 It may seem an obvious point to make but ensure you respond to each aspect of this question; students often fall down in their responses by failing to mention one part.
 Careful planning of your response should help with this.
 It’s a good idea to start by considering all the things that could be included in each part.
 Extracurricular activities could include part-time jobs, hobbies and involvement in university societies.
 Positions of responsibility might be leadership of a project or a role on the committee of a university society; as mentioned above, you don’t necessarily need to have been ‘leader’ or ‘chair’.